Seeed-Studio/wiki-documents/docs/Sensor/SeeedStudio_XIAO/SeeedStudio_XIAO_ESP32S3/XIAO_ESP32S3_Pin_Multiplexing.md

 ## Touch Pins

-In addition to the common functional pins mentioned above, XIAO ESP32S3 also has 9 touch detection pins A0~A5, A8~A10.
-If you purchased the Sense version, there are two additional touch pins on the expansion board for a total of 11 touch detection pins.
+In addition to the common functional pins mentioned above, XIAO ESP32S3/XIAO ESP32S3 Sense also has 9 touch detection pins A0~A5, A8~A10.

 We can check if a pin has been touched by reading its analog value, which is very convenient.
 The following program is used to detect whether pin A5 has been touched.